zzcoder/hdf-java/branches/hdf-java-2.10/Readme.txt

 Build HDF-Java products from the source with CMake
 ===============================================================================
-For instructions of building the source with CMake, visit http://www.hdfgroup.org/products/java/release/cmakebuild.html
+For instructions for building the source with CMake, visit http://www.hdfgroup.org/products/java/release/cmakebuild.html

-For more Information, read
+For more information, read
 =======================================

   http://www.hdfgroup.org/products/java/hdf-java-html